dereyly/HelloPyCaffe/README.md

 # HelloPyCaffe
 ### Mission
-In this repository I try to publish some examples of usage Caffe from python.
+In this repository I try to publish some examples of using Caffe from python.
 Like this:  <br />
 1. Wrte loss layers
 2. Debug python layers